8th Sep 2023

-Javed qualified as a solicitor and joined the firm in 2002 and is now an associate solicitor and manager of the duty solicitor department, at the Central London office.
+Javed qualified as a solicitor and joined the firm in 2002.
+Having taken partnership in 2021 he is also manager of the duty solicitor department, at the Central London office.

 He is a dedicated lawyer with an absolute passion for his job.
 Always putting his clients first, he prides himself on working tirelessly and fighting for fairness.

 Javed is known for his meticulous preparation of large and often complex Crown Court cases and has been instructed to represent defendants charged with a variety of offences including serious fraud, terrorism, drugs and murder.
 Javed also represents individuals in criminal prosecutions by both the NCA and FCA

 Javed also specialises in representation in police interviews and has a reputation for vigorously challenging the police, often leading to no action being taken against the suspect.
 He has experience of representing clients in lengthy, complicated terrorist interviews and has lectured on the official Metropolitan Police Interpreters course, providing interpreters with an insight into the role of the solicitor at the police station and procedure in police interviews.